Alim15/Alim15/README.md

 My name is Alim.
 I studied physics and now have a bachelor's degree and a master's degree in physics.
 I have finished National Research Kernel University «MEPHI».
 Now I going to study mathematics and computer science, informatics and computer engineering and software engineering.
 Also, I would like to continue studying physics and astronomy, mathematics and computer science, informatics and computer engineering and software engineering as postgraduate (Ph.D).
-I used to work as a QA-engineer, and now I work as a Junior Java developer.
+I used to work as a QA-engineer, and now I work as a Intern Java developer.

 Technology Stack: